 Rescission means setting aside the contract and is possible in all cases of misrepresentation.
 The aim of rescission is to put the parties back in their original position, as though the contract had not been entered into or taken place.

-The equitably remedy of Rescission is awarded entirely at the discretion of the court.
-The damaged party may [ if the courts see fit] lose the right to rescind in the following four circumstances:
+The equitable remedy of rescission is awarded entirely at the discretion of the court.
+The damaged party may (if the courts see fit) lose the right to rescind in the following four circumstances:

 Lapse of Time

 If the damaged party fails to take action to rescind within a reasonable time, the right may be lost.
 Where the misrepresentation is deemed fraudulent, a lapse in time runs from the time when the fraud was, or with rational diligence could have been revealed.
 In the case of non-fraudulent misrepresentation, time runs from the date of the contract, not the date of discovery of the misrepresentation.
 Leaf v International Galleries 2 KB 86.

 The damaged party will be unable to claim the right to rescind if considerable restoration is impossible, i.e. if the parties cannot be restored to their original positions.
 Vigers v Pike (1842) 8 CI&F 562.
 Precise restoration is not required and the remedy is still available if considerable restoration is possible.
 Thus, corrosion in value or condition of the property is not a bar to rescission: Armstrong v Jackson 2 KB 822.

 If a third party attains rights in material goods, in good faith and for value, the misrepresentee may lose their right to rescind.
 Phillips v Brooks 2 KB 243 under the doctrine of mistake.

 The right to annul the contract will also be lost if the court exercises its discretion to award damages in lieu of rescission.
 The court will consider this path under s2(2) of the Misrepresentation Act 1967.